WAP-Industries/Devcord/README.md

 ---

 ## Usage
+- Running
+    - Download and extract this repository
+    - `cd` to the root directory of the extracted folder
+    - Run `python main.py`
 - <b>Folders</b>
     - Creating a channel will create a folder in the root directory of the Devcord source code
 - <b>Files</b>
     - Creating a thread in a channel will save a file into the folder bearing the channel's name, and will send a fenced markdown code block into the thread
     - You can write code in the code block - changes will be reflected back to the file
-    - To run the file with Python, react to the code block with `⏯️`
+    - To run the file with Python, react to the code block with `⏯️/:play_pause:`